masc-ucsc/livehd/docs/projects.md

 ### Waveform Window

  * GTKwave like with capacity to drag to/from source window
- * Query to LGraph to have "order" in variables computed.
+ * Query to Lgraph to have "order" in variables computed.
 This is shown in the wave form like small delays (up to 40% of the cycle for delays? maybe configurable)
  * Capacity to add edges (like in wavedrom, https://observablehq.com/@drom/wavedrom) leveraging producer consumer info from lgraph
  * load/save configured signal configuration through the console window
  * Struct-like support for signals (groups)